 A star () in the benefit charts means a service may be covered beyond the limits listed for members under 21, if medically necessary and appropriate.
-Please see page 50 to learn more.
+Please see page 56 to learn more.

 Service How to access Who can get it Care coordination services Care coordinators learn about your needs, make sure your providers talk to each other, and help with supplies and additional services.
-No limit, frequency and intensity based on situation/need, See page 28 for more information.
+No limit, frequency and intensity based on situation/need, See page 30 for more information.
 No referral or preapproval All members Emergency and urgent dental care Examples: extreme pain or infection, bleeding or swelling, injuries to teeth or gums.
 No limits.
-No referral or preapproval All members Oral exams Dental providers check the health of your teeth and gums, and perform an oral cancer screening.
-Members under 19 years old: Twice a year.
+No referral or preapproval All members Oral exams Dental providers check the health of your teeth and gums and perform an oral cancer screening.
+Members under 21 years old: Twice a year.
 All other members: Once a year, more covered if medically necessarily and dentally appropriate.
 No referral or preapproval if you see your primary dentist All members Oral cleanings Dental hygienists clean your teeth and gums.
-Members under 19: Twice a year.
+Members under 21: Twice a year.
 All other members: Once a year.
-No referral or preapproval if you see your All members
+No referral or preapproval if you see your primary dentist All members

-Service How to access Who can get it primary dentist Fluoride varnish Dental providers apply a thin coating of fluoride on your teeth to protect them.
-Members under 19: Twice a year.
-Members 19 and older: Once a year.
-Any high risk members: Up to four times per year.
+Service How to access Who can get it Fluoride varnish Dental providers apply a thin coating of fluoride on your teeth to protect them.
+Members under 21: Twice a year.
+Members 21 and older: Once a year.
+Any high-risk members: Up to four times per year.
 No referral or preapproval if you see your primary dentist All members Oral X-rays X-rays taken of your mouth that help providers get a deeper view of your teeth.
 Once a year, more covered if medically necessarily and dentally appropriate.
 No referral or preapproval if you see your primary dentist All members Sealants A thin plastic coating used to fill in the grooves on your molars.
 Under age 16: On adult back teeth once every five years.
 No referral or preapproval if you see your primary dentist Members under age 16 Fillings Silver or tooth-colored material used to fill cavities.
 No limits.
+Replacement of a tooth-colored filling for a tooth not seen while smiling is limited to once every 5 years.
 No referral or preapproval if you see your primary dentist All members Partial or complete dentures Dentures are false teeth.
 Partial dentures fill in spaces from missing teeth.
 Complete dentures are used when you are missing all of your upper and/or lower teeth.
 Partial: Once every five years.
 Complete dentures: Once every 10 years.
-Preapproval Members age 16 needed or older
+Only available for qualifying members or incidents, call your dental health plan for details Preapproval needed Members age 16 or older